 Nonstick cookware isn’t meant to last a lifetime.
 It should be replaced every five years or when it starts to peel, whichever happens sooner.
 Before that cutoff, nonstick and Teflon cookware is considered safe for cooking below 500 degrees Fahrenheit.
 Any higher and the Teflon coating can break down and release toxic fumes.

-Well, chances are you’ll never know how many years a nonstick pan was used before it finally got donated to a thrift stop.
+Well, chances are you’ll never know how many years a nonstick pan was used before it finally got donated to a thrift shop.
 And you probably won’t know how the prior owner handled their cookware—thus you can’t guarantee they never exceeded that temperature.

 Avoid buying pre-owned nonstick cookware.
 Or better yet?
 Don’t buy nonstick cookware at all.
 Many people buy nonstick cookware because it’s cheapest, but it’s a poor frugal strategy because of how often you’ll have to replace it.
 While stainless steel or cast iron cookware might cost a bit more, it can often last decades (and cast iron can often be passed down through generations).
 So while you might pay a little more now, better cookware will save you more money in the long run.